 As a home baking expert, she’s appeared on Food Network, Better TV, Good Day L.A., WGN Chicago, and many more.
 Her baking-related videos for outlets such as CHOW.com, eHowFood, and Kin Eats have attracted more than 850,000 views.
 She currently pops into more than 20 million homes each week as the host of Cooking Light on Portico TV, and can be heard regularly on the radio in the Bay Area, guest co-hosting as the “Official Baker” of Cooking with Ryan Scott.

-Before pursuing a career in the food biz, Shauna graduated with a degree in Journalism from Bradley University in Peoria, Illinois.
-After working as an investigative reporter, a television host and correspondent for the likes of Extra and TV Guide Network, Shauna decided to follow her sweet tooth into the world of baking and desserts.
+Before pursuing a career in food, Shauna graduated with a degree in Journalism from Bradley University in Peoria, Illinois.
+After working as a television host and entertainment correspondent for the likes of Extra, TV Guide Network, and Reelz Channel and interviewing countless celebrities on the red carpet and beyond, she followed her sweet tooth into the world of baking and desserts.
 Soon after, she launched her blog and became a recipe writer for a Michelin-starred chef, and continued on as a TV host for food-related segments.

-When not writing, baking, or taking care of her husband and their little girl and baby boy, Shauna can be found hunting for great pastries and kitchen gadgetry and running the hills of San Francisco.
-She covets bowls that nest, cookbooks old and new, great coffee and well-chilled moderately priced white wine, as well as laughing so hard that no sound comes out and singing loudly to classic rock.
+When not writing, baking, or spending time with her husband and their little girl and baby boy, Shauna can be found hunting for great pastries and kitchen gadgetry, and running the hills of San Francisco.
+She covets bowls that nest, cookbooks old and new, hot coffee and cold cocktails, laughing so hard that no sound comes out, and singing loudly to classic rock.